 The most important thing to remember is that if you want higher paying freelance writing jobs, you need to stop asking “where” they are.
 Start asking “how” you can get them instead.
 Maybe then you’ll find the solutions you’re looking for and the gigs that pay you what you’re worth.

-Jennifer Mattern is a freelance business writer and professional blogger who writes about freelance writing, social media, indie publishing, and small business.
+Jennifer Mattern is a freelance business writer and professional blogger who writes about freelance writing, social media, and small business.
 She also publishes e-books for freelance writers and is scheduled to publish her first nonfiction book, The Query-Free Freelancer, next year.

 Interested in guest posting?
 Drop Dr. Freelance a line!